Scarecrow Crafts and Games for Kids

 - Crow Racing- Using a crow you’ve created, it’s race time.
 Move your playdate outdoors and grab a scarecrow.
 Pretend to be the crows racing around the scarecrow outdoors if you have one or just hang the one you created.
 This works great with a play group!

 Hope you have fun on your scarecrow adventures!
-We will be sharing more scarecrow ideas on The Educators’ Spin On It, we invite you to stop by.
+We will be sharing more scarecrow crafts and games on The Educators’ Spin On It; we invite you to stop by.
 While you’re there we invite you to check out our 40 Activities for Fall and join our Virtual Book Club for Kids.
 And if you can’t wait stop by our Love Books Page to find book related activities for fun with your little on.
 Happy Fall!

 Kim is a co-author of The Educators’ Spin On It .
 As a early childhood teacher and a mom of three, she’s learned many tips and tricks of parenting and teaching along the way in the past 20 years.
 She shares her “Educator’s Spin” on parenting issues and how make learning playful and playtime meaningful.
 You can also find The Educators’ Spin On It on Facebook and Pinterest.